 The standards specified in connection with Germany's government cloud are embedded in existing specifications and guidelines for IT solutions at various federal levels.
 At the same time, the government cloud implementation project must be clearly differentiated from other initiatives in the area of cloud computing, and potential overlaps must be identified.
-Explanations of related projects and relevant specifications in the field of public administration are therefore provided below, in each case with an indication of the extent to which Germany's government cloud differs from or builds on and uses the project or specification.
+Explanations of related projects and relevant public administration specifications are therefore provided below, in each case with an indication of the extent to which Germany's government cloud differs from or builds on and uses the project or specification.